smonff/smonff.github.com/source/_posts/2014-02-26-how-i-transformed-this-dirty-script-to-a-full-module-distribution.markdown

 		└── pod.t

-The full distribution directories and files tree, a lot of boilerplate code, and the module squeleton, containing documentation and licences templates can be generated automatically using `[Module::Starter](https://metacpan.org/pod/Module::Starter)` (not part of a Perl core - but why?).
+The full distribution directories and files tree, a lot of boilerplate code, and the module squeleton, containing documentation and licences templates can be generated automatically using `[Module::Starter](https://metacpan.org/pod/Module::Starter)`.

     $ cpanm Module::Starter Module::Starter::Smart
     $ module-starter --module=Foo::Bar,Foo::Bat --author="Sébastien Feugère" --email=smonf@cpan.org

 Much more arguments can be used, so please consider reading `perldoc Module::Starter`.

-	# First argument is the module to add, second is the existing distro (don't use `::` separator)
-    $ module-starter --module=Foo::Bar::Me --distro=Foo-Bar

 `Module::Starter::Smart` allows to *add new modules into an existing distribution*, a thing that is not permitted by `Module::Starter`.
 It will be useful if your distribution grows up all along your development process.
 You are not supposed to know all your distribution architecture at it's beginning.

+	# First argument is the module to add, second is the existing distro (don't use `::` separator)
+    $ module-starter --module=Foo::Bar::Me --distro=Foo-Bar

 This is definitively a way to get a common architecture for your distribution and start to speak the common language of CPAN.
 Remember that if a module don't look right for you, most of the time, you can find many one that do almost the same thing in a different way, so feel free to explore.
+I mean, `Module::Starter` is not the only starter existing.

 ## Testing
 Utility of testing can be tricky to understand.
-I remember when I start to learn Java, that tests and exceptions were some things that I can not understand.
+I remember when I start to learn Java, that tests and exceptions were some weird things that I can not understand.
 Hey, if you write a program, it is supposed to do it's job, no?
 Real things are not that simple and we are not that smart.
 So it's better to take an extra security.

-Testing in Perl is **really** a fascinating thing, because the main used modules for this use case, [Test::Simple](), [Test::Harness]() and [Test::More]() gives you a full methodology through the *[Test Anything Protocol](http://en.wikipedia.org/wiki/Test_Anything_Protocol)* (TAP).Calling it *harness* is exactly the perfect word to describe what appended if you don't wear your anti-regression harness.
+Testing in Perl is **really** a fascinating thing, because the main used modules for this use case, [Test::Simple](), [Test::Harness]() and [Test::More]() gives you a full methodology through the *[Test Anything Protocol](http://en.wikipedia.org/wiki/Test_Anything_Protocol)* (TAP).
+Calling it *harness* is exactly the perfect word to describe what appended if you don't wear your anti-regression harness.

 For a long time, I tried to make some development without any tests suites because someone explained me you can do it with console printed logs.
-That not false, but the problem with logs is that it will be deleted once you debugging has been done, otherwise the code will become very dirty.
+That's not false, but the problem with logs is that it will be deleted once you debugging has been done, otherwise the code will become very dirty.
 What you need is reproductible assertions of any functionnality of you program-> LOGS -> Mathieu

 Tests are a very good source of documentation and ways of using your module too.